syncfusion-content/javascript-docs/js/Chart/User-Interactions.md

 ## Data Editing

 EjChart provides support to change the location of the rendered points.
 This can be done by dragging the point and dropping it on another location in chart.
-To enable the data editing, set the [`enable`] (../api/ejchart#members:series-dragsettings-enable) property to true in the [`dragSettings`](../api/ejchart#members:series-dragsettings) of the series.
+To enable the data editing, set the [`enable`] (../api/ejchart#members:series-dragsettings-enable) property to true in the [`drag settings`](../api/ejchart#members:series-dragsettings) of the series.

 {% highlight javascript %}